bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 * The administrator to OneLogin is at hand while setting up SAML SSO connection on Bitrise.
 * As with other [Workspace management actions](/team-management/organizations/members-organizations/), only the Workspace owner can set up SAML SSO to a Bitrise Workspace.
 * Your account on Bitrise has a Workspace with [Enterprise Build or Velocity plan](https://www.bitrise.io/pricing).
-If it doesn’t have an Workspace, go ahead and [create one](/team-management/organizations/creating-org/).
+If it doesn’t have a Workspace, go ahead and [create one](/team-management/organizations/creating-org/).
 Setting up SAML SSO is the same for existing and brand new Workspaces on Bitrise.

 ## Navigating to Single Sign On page of Bitrise